vBarbaros/design-patterns-py/behavioral/strategy/strategy-summary.md

 We can avoid these issues by encapsulating each algorithm into separate classes.
 An algorithm that is encapsulated in this way, is called a strategy.

+# When to use
+* When you have many related classes that are different in some parts of their behavior;
+* When you want to make use of multiple variations of the same algorithm;
+* When you have algorithms using data that the client should not be aware of;
+* When you end up with a class having multiple variations, defined in separate conditional statements;

 ## Generic Example
 ### Class Diagram
 ![](diagrams/strategy-generic.png)